|

 moving the selector lever to wherever they "feel" is the most comfortable without

+actually looking at the temperature read-out.
 The second problem is that the on-off lever located on the

 bottom moves very stiffly over its limited total travel of approximately 1/4".